 Your child will need regular eye exams by a specialist as often as he recommends.
 If the doctor catches them early on, he can treat most of these conditions without any vision loss.

 A small number of children will get strabismus -- eyes that don’t line up like they should.
-Infantile esotropia is a type that affects premature babies.
+Infantile esotropia (one eye turning inward) is a type that affects premature babies.
 When the muscles that surround and control the eye don't work together, your child’s eyes will point in different directions.
 Doctors think it happens to preemies because the baby's brain hasn't developed enough to control her eye muscles.
 Other factors play into it as well:

 - Brain or nerve problems like water on the brain, bleeding in the brain, seizure disorders, cerebral palsy, and other conditions